GyverLibs/FastBot/README_EN.md

 ### Ticker
 To poll incoming messages, you need to call `tick()` in the main loop of the program `loop()`, polling occurs according to the built-in timer.
 By default, the polling period is set to 3500 milliseconds.
-You can poll more often (change via `setPeriod()`), but Telegram is sometimes dumb and with frequent polling, the query can run ~3 seconds instead of 60 milliseconds!
+You can poll more often (change via `setPeriod()`), but Telegram is sometimes stupid and with frequent polling, the query can run ~3 seconds instead of 60 milliseconds!
 During this time, the program "hangs" inside `tick()`.
 With a period of 3500 ms this does not happen, so I made it the default.